• Skip to primary navigation

 • Sugar - Granulated sugar works best, however, honey, brown sugar, molasses, maple syrup, maple sugar, coconut sugar, and agave are interchangeable with sugar.
 Keep in mind that they each lend a different degree of sweetness.

-• Lilac petals - These fresh flower petals are edible as long as the lilac bush hasn’t been exposed to toxins or pesticides.
+• Lilac petals - These fresh lilac blossoms are edible as long as the lilac flowers or lilac bush hasn’t been exposed to toxins or pesticides.
 If you’re looking for culinary-grade lilacs, check your local farmer’s market, grow them yourself, or order them online.
-Take a walk around your neighborhood during spring and summer and you’re sure to find some lilac.
+Take a walk around your neighborhood during spring and summer, and you’re sure to find some lilac.

 • Blackberries - Feel free to use fresh or frozen blackberries here.